apache/flink-web/how-to-contribute.md

 -----

-## More ways to contribute...
+## More ways to contribute…

 There are many more ways to contribute to the Flink community.
-For example you can
+For example you can:

-- give a talk about Flink and tell others how you use it.
+- Give a talk about Flink and tell others how you use it.
-- organize a local Meetup or user group.
+- Organize a local Meetup or user group.
-- talk to people about Flink.
+- Talk to people about Flink.
-- ...
+- …

 -----